0x7ace80/virtualbox_usb_mitm/README.md

 Debug
 =

-There are many verbosity level in VBox source code.
+There are many verbosity levels in VBox source code.
 The one can print debug message under release build is:

 ```c
 LogRel((char* ...))